 Isolate Legacy Code (safe, but unsecure) from the Outside by means of dedicated Communication Channels

 It often happens that existing software is required to be connected to the outside world.
 However, the code had been written with functional Safety in mind and does not withstand any Security evaluation.
-PikeOS enables you to setup a secure gateway with a a firewall and an intrusion detection system.
+PikeOS enables you to setup a secure gateway with a firewall and an intrusion detection system.
 The legacy application communicates with the gateway via dedicated surveillance communication channels only.

 Save Hardware Cost by Migration of multiple Boards into one System